Cheesy Stuffed Poblanos with Ground Turkey (Video)

 Our keeper recipe for Cheesy Stuffed Poblanos with Ground Turkey simmers the ground turkey with green chile enchilada sauce and spices to get the turkey infused with amazing flavor; then a touch of lime juice, chopped poblano, sliced green onion, and grated mozzarella is stirred into the turkey mixture and it’s stuffed inside poblano halves that have been softened in the microwave.
 After the turkey filling is piled into the poblano shell, each one is topped with a little more mozzarella and they’re baked until the filling is bubbling hot and the cheese is melted and browned.

 I couldn’t resist eating mine with some of my favorite sour cream squeezed on, but no matter how you eat these, they’re delicious!
+You can also make this recipe with ground beef if you prefer.

 (This recipe was featured in Ten Low-Carb Mexican Food Favorites You’ll Make Over and Over.)